nixworks/public/news/2016/03/21/README.md

 ##### Military of the European Union
 ### [Gunmen attack a European Union military training operation housed in a converted hotel in the Mali capital, Bamako.
 There are no casualties among the mission personnel.
 One suspect is killed and two are arrested.
 No group has claimed responsibility. ](/news/2016/03/21/gunmen-attack-a-european-union-military-training-operation-housed-in-a-converted-hotel-in-the-mali-capital-bamako-there-are-no-casualties.md)
-_Context: Military of the European Union, Bamako, Mali_
+_Context: Mali, Bamako, Military of the European Union_

 ##### European Union
 ### [The competition regulators of the European Union have halted their investigation into a prospective acquisition of Baker Hughes by Halliburton, effectively freezing any such combination between two giant providers of oilfield services. ](/news/2016/03/21/the-competition-regulators-of-the-european-union-have-halted-their-investigation-into-a-prospective-acquisition-of-baker-hughes-by-halliburt.md)
-_Context: European Union, oilfield services, Baker Hughes, Halliburton_
+_Context: oilfield services, European Union, Baker Hughes, Halliburton_

 ##### Erasmus bus crash
 ### [A Catalan official says the 13 exchange students killed in Sunday's accident were 19-to-25-year-old women, seven from Italy, two Germans, an Austrian, a woman from France, a Romanian and an Uzbek.
 Twenty-four people are being treated in hospital with one student in critical condition, and six people, including the driver, in serious condition.
 Reports from officials indicate the driver lost control of the coach and crashed to the other side before running into an oncoming car.
 The bus driver, who passed alcohol and drug tests, is being investigated for possible negligent homicide as police seek to determine the cause of the crash. ](/news/2016/03/21/a-catalan-official-says-the-13-exchange-students-killed-in-sunday-s-accident-were-19-to-25-year-old-women-seven-from-italy-two-germans-an.md)